 When all else fails, use a light kit.

 When natural light is not an option, I use this lighting umbrella kit.
 Often times I style a scene for the blog like the below photo, and with the props or background, it’s difficult to set up outside or get close to a window.
 I love the light umbrella option, because I can move it around the scene to wherever I need light.
 Using a white bulb is best, so no yellow tones are cast.
 It folds up and stores nicely in my closet when I’m not using it.
-I strongly recommend investing in one of these!
+I strongly recommend investing in this light kit!

-Enhance your photo in an app or photoshop.
+Enhance your photo in an editing app or Lightroom.

-I take my photos with lighting in mind 100% of the time, yet I usually still need to boost them a smidgen in an editing app like photoshop or with instagram’s editing tool.
-I typically will use only the brightness tool, and nothing more.
+I take my photos with lighting in mind 100% of the time, yet I usually still need to boost them a smidgen in Lightroom.
+I typically will use only the brightness tool, and usually only a few other tweaks if I’ve shot in good light.
 I think it’s fine to enhance the shot a bit, but when you altogether rely on the tool to make the photo look good, that’s when it becomes over-doctored and looks like a lower quality shot.

 Embrace the #nofilter.
-I am so over Instagram’s 23 pre-made filters.
+I am so over Instagram’s pre-made filters.
 In the beginning they made our photos look original, stylized and unique.
 And now everything is so completely overly filtered.
-Too many abuse those filters, or slap on a double filter…or filter it, increase saturation, add vignette and fake bokeh.
-What is real in that photo?
-Bright, clear photos are what my eyes finds unique and stunning.
-I want my readers to feel like they could reach out and touch what’s in the photo.
-Most of the time filters cast weird dark shadows on faces, or make skin tone look uneven, or create blotches of harsh color.
+Most of the time, a pre-made Instagram filter casts weird dark shadows on faces, or make skin tone look uneven, or create blotches of harsh color.
 If you absolutely must use a filter, try setting its intensity to 25-50%.
-If you start with good light, you won’t have to slap on a filter to mask something that you don’t like in the original photo.
+(Pssst, or edit it with more powerful tool like Lightroom.)

 Upload for perspective.

-Sometimes I’m working with so many photos for the blog or for my jewelry shop, I lose perspective at what I’m looking at–is it too bright, or too dark?
+Sometimes I’m working with so many photos at once, I lose perspective at what I’m looking at–is it too bright, or too dark?
 My eyes can’t tell when I’m working with a lot of photos at once, and everything starts to look the same.
 When this photo-overwhelm happens, I upload several versions of the same shot to a private album in Flickr before I post anything.
 Sometimes I don’t realize how dark a photo is until I see it posted on the web.
 It’s an extra step, but worth it to me to share the right shot.

 The likes don’t lie.

 I hope you are convinced by now, that lighting can be your greatest photography tool.
 It’s helped me grow my social channels combined to over 10,000 followers from about 400.
-It’s helped me attract nearly 1,000,000 views to this blog.
-It’s helped me shoot a blog post that went Pinterest-wild to 169,000 people in a few short months.
-Your online presence is as good and as professional as the photos you share.
-I hope this tip helps you!
+It’s helped me attract over 1,000,000 views to this website and blog.
+It’s helped me shoot a blog post that went viral on Pinterest in a few short months.
+Your online presence is as good and as professional as the brand photos you share.